 811.04?
 Amendment to affidavit.
 The affidavit required by s.
 811.03 may be amended at any time before the trial by the substitution of a new affidavit containing allegations of facts existing at the time of making the former affidavit.

 "A hate crime is usually defined by state law as one that involves threats, harassment, or physical harm and is motivated by prejudice against someone's race, color, religion, national origin, ethnicity, sexual orientation or physical or mental disability.
-Laws vary by state and if hate crimes are...Read more »
+Laws vary by state and if hate...Read more »

 Is it possible to get an out of state federal lawyer to go against the city of superior in wisconsin in reguards for smashing my rights to the 6th amendment and a couple of other issues that were printed in the local news paper even tho i had not been served nor had any acknowledgement of an...
 Read more »